riddhinilawar/neo_project/README.md

 # banking_loan_modelling
- different classification models on banking_loan
+ different classification models on banking_loan is done with the help of jupyter notebook